MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-best-practices.md

 - The MSIX Packaging Tool will assume the processor architecture of the Windows 10 OS version that the conversion is taking place.
 For example, if you are on a x64 version of Windows 10, and you are converting a x86 version of an installers, the resulting MSIX package will be x64.
 - If you plan to bundle MSIX packages, you will need to convert your installers in the same environment where you expect to deploy them.
 That way, the MSIX Packaging Tool will build the appropriate MSIX package for that environment.

+## Best practices for testing your MSIX package

+We recommend that you also test your MSIX package after conversion on a clean environment, as we specified above during environment setup.
+You should test your MSIX package on a different machine that has not installed the previous installer on it, so that you can ensure when you deploy your MSIX package, it has all of the components it needs and it isn't picking anything up from the previous installer.
+This can be achieved through a new VM, such as the Quick Create VM, or by reverting your conversion machine if you followed our checkpoint recommendation from above.